-Carver Center's financial and accounting policies are used to manage a number of functions within the financial process.
+Carver Center's financial and accounting policies are used to manage several functions within the financial process.
 Specifically, these policies govern (1) cash and investment management; (2) billing and collection of revenue; (3) recognition of income; (4) approval of expenses and payment of bills; (5) use of the Center's corporate credit card; (6) checking account administration; (7) payroll administration; (8) budgeting and (9) preparation of monthly financial statements.

-The financial process is supervised by the Maier, Markey and Justic, LLP (MMJ) senior and partner, who reports to the Chief Executive Officer of Carver Center.
-Several staff members support the process on a part time basis: The Welcome Center Manager and the Receptionists (there are more than one within a 24 hour period).
-The primary financial and accounting functions are conducted by a third party administrator MMJ, which provides accounting, payroll administration, accounts receivable and payable services.
-When used in this document, MMJ refers to the individuals who work with Carver Center as an outsourced bookkeeping and accounting service provider.
-MMJ is a firm that provides outsourced accounting and financial support to not- for- profits.
+The financial process is supervised by a Citrin Cooperman (formerly Maier, Markey and Justic, LLP or MMJ) senior accountant and partner, who reports to the Chief Executive Officer of Carver Center.
+Several staff members support the process on a part time basis: The Welcome Center Manager and the Receptionists (there are more than one within a 24-hour period).
+The primary financial and accounting functions are conducted by a third-party administrator Citrin Cooperman, which provides accounting, payroll administration, accounts receivable and payable services.
+When used in this document, Citrin Cooperman refers to the individuals who work with Carver Center as an outsourced bookkeeping and accounting service provider.
+Citrin Cooperman is a firm that provides outsourced accounting and financial support to not-for-profits.
 They provide dedicated individuals who work in Carver's offices and remotely part-time.
-In addition, a partner of MMJ acts as a supervisor of the work performed by the individuals who provide the services.
-The MMJ team has been selected because it offers Carver the specialized expertise required to handle the financial reporting and relation transactions.
+In addition, a partner of Citrin Cooperman acts as a supervisor of the work performed by the individuals who provide the services.
+The Citrin Cooperman team has been selected because it offers Carver the specialized expertise required to handle the financial reporting and relation transactions.

 Carver Center's Board of Directors oversees the financial process through the Finance Committee.
 This committee is composed of 3 to 6 members, plus the President of the Board, and the Chief Executive Officer of the Center.
-Representatives of MMJ participate as non-voting members of the Committee.
-The Finance Committee meets (in person, telephonically or by Zoom) at least 6 times per fiscal year, and reviews the Center's financial statements as well as the investment reports.
+Representatives of Citrin Cooperman participate as non-voting members of the Committee.
+The Finance Committee meets (in person, telephonically or by Zoom) at least 6 times per fiscal year and reviews the Center's financial statements as well as the investment reports.
 The Finance Committee also oversees the preparation of the annual Budget and presents the Budget for the upcoming year to the Board.
-The Finance Committee also works to ensure that the financial function at Carver is operating within the policies and procedures, and that policies are reviewed regularly to determine if any changes might be necessary.
+The Finance Committee also works to ensure that the financial function at Carver operates within the policies and procedures, and that policies are reviewed regularly to determine if any changes might be necessary.
 From time to time, individual members of the Finance Committee may audit certain processes, such as payroll and credit card usage, to ensure that the processes are being followed.

-Cash Management and Investment Policy-
+Cash Management and Investment Policy